 Firefly are a UK based support community for caregivers or children with additional needs or disability, as well as a retailer.
 In 2017 Mark wrote a short series of blog posts for their site - see here.

-In March 2018 Firefly published a further blog from Mark, about Disabled Access Day.
+In 2018 Firefly published further blogs from Mark:

 Disability and Brexit (29th March is one year until ‘Brexit Day’)